syncfusion-content/blazor-docs/blazor/predefined-dialogs/getting-started.md

 ### Show confirm dialog

-A `Confirm` dialog displays a specified message along with the ‘OK’ and ‘Cancel’ buttons, which returns a boolean value according to the user's click action.
+A confirm dialog box used to displays a specified message along with the `OK` and `Cancel` buttons, which returns a boolean value according to the user's click action.
+When the user clicks the `OK` button, the `true` value is returned otherwise it will returns the `false` value.
 This can be achieved by using the [DialogService.ConfirmAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialogService.html#Syncfusion_Blazor_Popups_SfDialogService_ConfirmAsync_System_String_System_String_Syncfusion_Blazor_Popups_DialogOptions_) method.
 It is used to get approval from the user, and it appears before any critical action.
+After get approval from the user the dialog will disappear automatically.

-Use the following code to render a simple confirm dialog in an application:
+In the below code example, the confirm dialog displayed on `OK` and `Cancel` button click action.

 {% tabs %}
 {% highlight razor %}